whiteboxideas/react-component-tree/sapling/README.md

 1. If needed, install Visual Studio Code for Windows (7+), macOS (Sierra+), or Linux (details).

-2. Install the Sapling extension for Visual Studio Code.
+2. Install the React component tree extension for Visual Studio Code.
 Search for 'sapling' in the VS Code extensions tab, or click [here](https://marketplace.visualstudio.com/items?itemName=team-sapling.sapling).

-3. Once complete, you'll see Sapling appear in your sidebar.
-You can now begin using Sapling!
+3. Once complete, you'll see React component tree appear in your sidebar.
+You can now begin using React component tree!
 Check out the Getting Started below for information on how to get started.

 To install sapling for development, please see the contributing section below.